kubevault/kubevault/docs/guides/secret-engines/gcp/csi-driver.md

 ## Enable and Configure GCP Secret Engine

-The following steps are required to enable and configure GCP secrets engine in the Vault server.
+The following steps are required to enable and configure the GCP secrets engine in the Vault server.

-There are two ways to configure Vault server.
+There are two ways to configure the Vault server.
 You can use either use the `KubeVault operator` or the  `Vault CLI` to manually configure a Vault server.

 <ul class="nav nav-tabs" id="conceptsTab" role="tablist">
   <li class="nav-item">